Healthy Homes Assessment Stokes Valley

 Insulation Stokes Valley

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3